We’re committed to embracing diversity and difference and treating our colleagues, students, partners and others with respect.

 We want our campuses to be inviting, secure and comfortable environments for all.
 We recognise that increasing opportunities for anyone who wants to engage with our campus community and facilities is a benefit to everyone.

-The University has developed an app (available as a mobile app for students and as a desktop version) designed to provide you with directions from one building to another on campus.
+The University has developed an app (available as a desktop version and as a mobile app for students) to provide you with directions from one building to another on campus.
 You can also get directions to particular rooms and it's linked to DisabledGo's website so you can get information on building access.

 - Navigate campus with ease using maps and directions to University buildings and rooms

 - Check out the physical access features of location via DisabledGo

 - If you are a student you can check your timetable on the go

 - Receive updates and text alerts of late timetable changes

 - Synchronise your timetable with your personal calendar